grumpytechie/ntpclock/README.md

 `sudo nano /etc/ntp.conf`

-After changing the NTP conf, you need to restart the NTP deamon
+After changing the NTP conf, you need to restart the NTP daemon.

+`sudo systemctl restart ntp`

+Or on older systems using init.d:

 `sudo /etc/init.d/ntpd restart`

-Make sure your clock is running correctly by running the `date` command
+Make sure your clock is running correctly by running the `date` command.

 `date`